Reboot workbench.action.minimizeOtherEditors! VisualStudioCode 1.26 released!

 Hello.

-Visual Studio Code 1.26 (VSCode) has been released.
+Visual Studio Code 1.26 (hereinafter referred to as VS Code) has been released.

-This time, a feature that had disappeared for some time has been revived, and the settings screen, which had been overflowing with options, has been made easier to use.
+This release brings back a feature that had disappeared for some time, and improves the usability of the settings screen, which had become too cluttered with items.
+These are subtle but significant improvements that make it even easier to use.

 Introducing breadcrumbs

-A breadcrumb list has been added that displays the directory structure of your workspace.
+A breadcrumb trail has been added that displays the directory structure of your workspace.

-When programming, you may find that you have several pieces of code with the same file name and it's hard to tell which file is which.
-In such cases, the breadcrumb list makes it easy to find which file is which.
+When you're programming, you might have several code files with the same name, and it can be hard to tell which file is which.
+In those cases, the breadcrumb trail makes it immediately clear.

 Also, this itself can be used like an explorer, so you can hide the explorer panel that tends to monopolize the left side and use the screen more spaciously

-you can turn the Explorer panel on and off Ctrl + B.
+the Explorer panel on and off Ctrl + B. you can toggle

 The ability to maximize a minimized editor by clicking on it has been restored!